nichoth/events/README.md

 ## example

 ### create namespaced events
-Take an object of arrays of strings, and return a new object where the leaf nodes are strings containing the full object path as a string.
+Take an object of arrays of strings, and return a new object where the leaf nodes are strings containing the full object path.

 ```js
 import { Bus } from '@nichoth/events'